tebelorg/RPA-Python/README.md

 - An element identifier can also be a .png or .bmp image snapshot representing the UI element (can be on desktop applications or web browser). x, y coordinates of elements on the screen work as well.
 Transparency (0% opacity) is supported in .png images, for eg using an image of an UI element with transparent background to enable clicking on an UI element that appears on different backgrounds on different occasions.

-- A further example is an image of the window or frame (PDF viewer, MS Word, textbox etc) with the center content of the image set as transparent.
+>A further image identifier example is an image of the window (PDF viewer, MS Word, textbox etc) with the center content of the image set as transparent.
 This allows using read() and snap() to perform OCR and save snapshots of application windows, containers, frames, textboxes with varying content.
 Also for read() and snap(), x1, y1, x2, y2 coordinates pair can be used to define the region of interest on the screen to perform OCR or capture snapshot.

 #### CORE FUNCTIONS
 Function|Parameters|Purpose